 3. Never Hiring Professional Carpet Cleaners

 If your carpets are well worn with frequent stains from children or pets, or if you are trying to get your home ready for an open house, a professional carpet cleaning could do the trick.
-Professional cleanings will remove most of the pesky little stain remnants, pet hair, and long lasting odors.
+Professional maids in Spring TX will remove most of the pesky little stain remnants, pet hair, and long lasting odors when cleaning.

 4. Using Deodorizing Powder to Clean Spills

 We all want our carpets and rugs to smell clean and fresh, but one common mistake that people make is using deodorizing powders to clean up spills.
 Deodorizing powders aren’t designed to clean up spills, so it is best to use it after the stain is removed.
 Make sure you don’t use the powder too often because vacuums aren’t strong enough to pull out all of the powder from the carpet fibers and this can result in buildup in the carpet fibers.

 When the time comes to remove the dreaded stain out of your carpet, we all have a tendency to scrub the stains out as hard and as fast as we can.
 Even though you may be removing the stain, scrubbing your carpet untwists and fades the carpet fibers which causes permanent damage.
 The best way to remove a stain is to start by scraping up what you can with a spoon and then blot the stain with a towel.
 After the moisture is absorbed, use a stain remover.

 For more valuable information on cleaning your carpets, check out this rug cleaning guide from NW Rugs.